Potato Bell Pepper Stir Fry | Aloo Capsicum Curry

 Cooking the Potatoes -

 When cooking this curry, I saute the potatoes twice.
-I saute the potatoes by itself first to partially cook it.
-This way the potatoes does not become mushy when cooking it along with the bell pepper.
+I saute the potatoes by themselves first to partially cook them.
+This way the potatoes do not become mushy when cooking along with the bell pepper.
 This takes an additional 10 minutes in the recipe but is totally worth it.
 If in a hurry, you can skip this step.

 How much Bell Pepper to use -

-If I am using store bought bell peppers, I use just one as they are huge.
+If I am using store-bought bell peppers, I use just one as they are huge.
 If using our backyard bell pepper, I use a couple as they are much smaller.
-There is no set rule to how much of potato or bell pepper to use.
+There is no set rule as to how much potato or bell pepper to use.

 What kind of Potatoes to use -

-This recipe is entirely vegan and gluten free.
-Make sure that the spices are made in a gluten free environment if you are sensitive to gluten.
-Leftover curry can be used as a stuffing for sandwich the next day.
-So make a slightly bigger batch and use it next day as a Lunch Box Sandwich.
+This recipe is entirely vegan and gluten-free.
+Make sure that the spices are made in a gluten-free environment if you are sensitive to gluten.
+Leftover curry can be used as a stuffing for sandwiches the next day.
+So make a slightly bigger batch and use it the next day as a Lunch Box Sandwich.

 Preparation time - 10 minutes